Build a Podcast Landing Page in WordPress in Under 30 Minutes

 At the top are ready-made pages you can customize and activate, including:

-However, the section we’ll use is for individual landing pages below that.
-So go ahead and click the Add New Landing Page button.
+The section we’ll use is for individual landing pages below that.
+Go ahead and click the Add New Landing Page button.

 Step 2.
 Choose a Landing Page Template

-Clicking the Add New Landing Page button will open a library of pre-made landing page templates.
+Clicking the Add New Landing Page button opens a library of pre-made landing page templates.
 You can click any of the filters to narrow down the designs by purpose, such as sales, lead squeeze, or webinar.

 When you find a design close to how you want your page to look, hover over it and click the orange checkmark icon.

-After that, you can give your new page a name and slug, which is the page’s URL.
+After that, give your new page a name and slug, which is the page’s URL.

 From there, click the Save and Start Editing the Page button to open the landing page builder.